The Chairperson, the General Assembly and the Board of Directors constitute the CORES governing bodies.

 - One director representing natural gas shippers

-The Board of Directors adopts its agreements by simple majority, although the Ministry for the Ecological Transition and the Demographic Challenge may exercise its veto power through CORES’s Chairman on any matter contrary to public interest.
+The Board of Directors adopts its agreements by simple majority, although the Ministry for the Ecological Transition and the Demographic Challenge may exercise its veto power through CORES’s Chairperson on any matter contrary to public interest.

-The Chairman and the four directors appointed by the Ministry serve a five-year term, and they can be re-elected.
+The Chairperson and the four directors appointed by the Ministry serve a five-year term, and they can be re-elected.
 Just as with the industry representatives, they are elected by the CORES members in a vote held during the General Assembly every five years.